Gradient Descent Provably Solves Nonlinear Tomographic Reconstruction: Discussion

+We also compare linearized and nonlinear CT reconstruction experimentally in the setting of 3D cone-beam CT, using both a synthetic 3D Shepp-Logan phantom for which we know the ground truth volume as well as a real human skull with metal dental crowns.
+In both cases, we find that nonlinear reconstruction reduces metal artifacts compared to a standard linearized reconstruction.
 Our work is a promising first step towards higher-quality CT reconstruction in the presence of metal components and low-dose X-rays, offering both practical and theoretical guidance for trustworthy reconstruction.
 Future work may extend our results both theoretically and experimentally to consider more realistic measurement noise settings such as Poisson noise, which is particularly timely given the emergence of new photon-counting CT scanners.
+Likewise, future work may extend our analysis to study the more complex measurement model corresponding to multi-energy CT, including additional nonlinear effects such as beam hardening.